 - Proceeds of a maturing endowment policy.

-Your property must also form a suitable security for the 55+ Mortgage.
-The table below summarises the types of property which are acceptable.
+The property must form a suitable security for the 55+ Mortgage.
+We accept a range of property types.

 |Type of property||